stefanuros/deno_twitter_api/README.md

 It does not handle any user authentication.
 It only handles application authentication.

 ## How To Run
 Install it by including the link to `mod.ts` in the import.
-There is more detail in `import { TwitterApi } from './mod.ts'`;
+There is more detail in `example.ts`.
+`import { TwitterApi } from './mod.ts'`;

 Run the example by running `deno run --allow-net example.ts`